Lipemanso/Lipemanso/README.md

 ## console.log("Felipe Manso")

 * 34 years old.
-* Currently dedicating himself to a new profession.
+* Currently dedicating myself to a new profession.
 * Still Learning.
 * Looking for a mentor.
 * Seeking Opportunities.